Pascal-Jansen/HUD-SUMO/README.md

 ## Limitations
 There are several limitations to this project:

 * Options used to simulate the AR HUDs are very limited.
-To allow a more accurate simulation it would be necessary to differentiate more, maybe even allow the costumisation of the different HUD elements.
+To allow a more accurate simulation, it would be necessary to differentiate more, maybe even allow the customisation of the different HUD elements.
-* The created formulae, base values and weights used to simulate the driving performance with the use of AR HUDs are based on data from the linked research.
-However the accuracy of the simulation results can be decreased if the data is imprecisely or scarce regarding certain factors.
-We tried to use as much data as possible but some calculations are educated guesses.
+* The created formulae, base values and weights used to simulate the driving performance using AR HUDs are based on data from the linked research.
+However, the accuracy of the simulation results can be decreased if the data is imprecise or scarce regarding certain factors.
+We tried to use as much data as possible, but some calculations are educated guesses.
-* The number of HUDs that is being simulated at the same time is limited to the amount of available vehicle types (vTypes) in CARLA since the different HUDs are being mapped to the vTypes.
-Currently we are enabling simulating eleven HUDs at the same time.
+* The number of HUDs simulated simultaneously is limited to the number of available vehicle types (`vTypes`) in CARLA since the different HUDs are mapped to the vTypes.
+Currently, we are enabling the simultaneous simulation of eleven HUDs.
-* CARLA has rather large requirements for self-compiling that made it not feasible for us to modify CARLA directly.
-Therefore, we were forced to use a pre-compiled version of CARLA that works good in itself, but imposes restrictions on the overall project.
+* CARLA has rather large requirements for self-compiling, which makes it not feasible for us to modify CARLA directly.
+Therefore, we were forced to use a pre-compiled version of CARLA that works well but imposes restrictions on the overall project.
-* The SUMO integration into CARLA is usable to show the state of vehicles in an 3D environment, but making use of the plethora of sensors and tools that CARLA can provide was not possible.
-The vehicle data is transferred in a way of SUMO providing the location of every vehicle at every given time to CARLA, meaning the sensors only see the vehicle projection with no access to the simulation data itself.
+* The SUMO integration into CARLA is usable to show the state of vehicles in a 3D environment, but using the plethora of sensors and tools that CARLA can provide was impossible.
+The vehicle data is transferred so that SUMO provides the location of every vehicle at every given time to CARLA, meaning the sensors only see the vehicle projection with no access to the simulation data itself.
-* The spectator client is limited in information that it receives because the CARLA sensors don't work properly.
-Therefore, the visualization is a lot less dynamic than it could have been.
-The spectator client is pretty much limited to the vehicle speed as an dynamic item in the HUD.
+* The spectator client is limited in the information that it receives because the CARLA sensors don't work properly.
+Therefore, the visualization is much less dynamic than it could have been.
+The spectator client is limited to the vehicle speed as a dynamic item in the HUD.
-* While SUMO and CARLA synchronize the vehicles pretty well, there are consistency and synchronization errors between SUMO and CARLA regarding the world, for example traffic lights are not in sync and roadsigns don't necessarily match.
+* While SUMO and CARLA synchronize the vehicles pretty well, there are consistency and synchronization errors between SUMO and CARLA regarding the world.
+For example, traffic lights are not in sync, and roadsigns do not necessarily match.
-* There is no proper way to export maps from SUMO to CARLA, as CARLA maps require extensive 3D modelling of the complete map.This limited us to the maps that are provided by CARLA.
+* There is no proper way to export maps from SUMO to CARLA, as CARLA maps require extensive 3D modeling of the complete map.
+This limited us to the maps that CARLA provides.

+## Future Upgrade to Carla with UE 5.5
+Currently (December 2024), Carla 0.10.0 is released but does not [yet support co-simulation with SUMO](https://carla.org/2024/12/19/release-0.10.0/).
+We plan to support this in the future.

-#### Icon source:
+#### Icon source

 * https://www.svgrepo.com/collection/essential-set-2/